prm3theus/cra-hypercore-8-starter/README.md

 # cra-hypercore-8-starter
-An ejected create react app for hypercore 8 starter used for dweb development.
+An ejected create react app hypercore 8 starter used for dweb development and in browser support.
 Added the needed babel plugins / aliases to speedup p2p dev.
 Might add networking as a default too..

 ## How to use
 The project uses [budo](https://github.com/mattdesl/budo) for rapid server prototyping.
 It can also bundle your project using straight browserify and deploy to [dat](https://dat.foundation/).